-By the beginning of the 2000s, lighter plastic bottles were also introduced and German discount supermarket chains starting selling their bottled water for a few cents a pop, accounting for another boom in popularity.
+By the beginning of the 2000s, lighter plastic bottles were also introduced and German discount supermarket chains started selling their bottled water for a few cents a pop, accounting for another boom in popularity.

 The deposit ("Pfand") on the bottle is actually more expensive than the water itself.
-That's why queueing at the reverse vending machine ("Pfandautomat") to return empty bottles for a refund became another widespread German hobby.
+That's why queuing at the reverse vending machine ("Pfandautomat") to return empty bottles for a refund became another widespread German hobby.